Los-UruBots-del-Norte/donkeycar-colab-training/README.md

 # donkeycar-colab-training
-Training of a donkeycar keras pilot on Google Colab
+Training notebook of a donkeycar keras pilot on Google Colab

+Credits:
+* Seba
+* Chris
+* Urubots